allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 > *We are going to explore the business process as a whole by placing all the relevant events along a timeline.
 We will
 > highlight ideas, risks and opportunities along the way.*

 What is necessary - we need to set a goal.
 What will we model?
-Say, what is our goal, what we will model and try to analyse.
+Say &ldquo;What is our goal?
+What we will model?&rdquo; and try to analyse.
 > **Tip**: Remember - EventStorming is not a goal by itself - it is only a tool / framework.